souryacs/IDXL/README.md

 We have implemented following 2 kinds of methods for species tree estimation methods.

-A) MNJstXL (or MedNJstXL): Internode count and excess gene leaf count between individual couplets are computed with respect to input gene trees.
-Two separate distance matrices are constructed next.
-One contains the couplet based average internode count measure.
-Another matrix contains the minimum of median and average of excess gene leaf count, computed for all the gene trees.
-These two distance matrices are used separately based on the principle of lowest agregated rank, to construct the species tree using NJ.
-This method is termed as MedNJstXL or MNJstXL.
+A) MNJstXL (or MedNJstXL):

+This approach computes the following two separate distance matrices:

+Let I = matrix of internode count of individual couplets
+      X = matrix of excess gene leaf count of individual couplets

+      I is constructed using the average internode count measure for individual couplets (according to the procedure mentioned in NJst (Liu et. al. 2011))

+      X is constructed by using the mean of average XL and the filtered average XL measures for individual couplets.
+The concept of filtered averaging is described in the paper.

+Neighbor Joining (NJ) based species tree construction methods, compute the relative distance of individual couplets, with respect to all other couplets, in terms of the given distance matrix.

+Let, I(x,y) = relative internode count of the couplet (x,y) (with respect to other couplets (x,z) and (y,z) for all other taxon z belonging to the set of input gene trees)

+ Similarly, let X(x,y) = relative excess gene leaf count of the couplet (x,y) (with respect to other couplets (x,z) and (y,z) for all other taxon z belonging to the set of input gene trees)

+MNJstXL computes the ranks (position in the sorted list of ascending order) of I(x,y) and X(x,y) and computes the aggregate of these ranks.
+Suppose, r(x,y) denotes the agregated rank for the couplet (x,y).

+The couplet (x,y) having minimum r(x,y) gets selected for agglomeration in the current iteration.

-B) PNJstXL (or ProdNJstXL): Here, we use the product of internode count and excess gene leaf count to construct a single distance matrix, for NJ based species tree construction.
+B) PNJstXL (or ProdNJstXL):

+Here, we employ the product of I(x,y) and X(x,y) as a criterion for the selection of couplet.
+A couplet (x,y) which is a possible candidate for agglomeration, should have low values of both of these measures.
+So, their product would also be very low.

+So, the couplet (x,y) having the minimum (I(x,y) * X(x,y)) gets selected for agglomeration in the current iteration.

 This method produces better performance.

 *********************************
 Dependencies